ChesterHsieh/ChesterHsieh.github.io/_posts/2019-11-06-NLP with Churn.md

 Customer churn occurs when customers or subscribers stop doing business with a company or service.

 All the telecom/cable/tv services need to know what happen.
 **Why** the customer leave?
+Identify churn triggers.
 **When** they gonna leave?
 **How** they change their mind?
-Explicitly “retention-first” care strategy or marketing strategy to hedge against their risk of leaving.
+Treat cost/effect estimation Explicitly “retention-first” care strategy or marketing strategy to hedge against their risk of leaving.

-If the service is subscription type business.
-For example e-commerce.
-Customer don't need to pay periodically.
-Another question comes out.
-**How** to define the churn?

 Everyone new to this problem should take look on [Kaggle data](https://www.kaggle.com/blastchar/telco-customer-churn) first.
 There are already good solution on predict.
-This post is trying to target text data.
+This post is more focus on how to utilize NLP data on churn problem.
 ## Submission
 - Customer segmentation
 - Identify churn triggers
-- Treat cost/effect estimation
+-
 -
 ## NLP source
 Call log/Email/Online assistance (CRM)history are the three major resource the company can utilize.
 Do you remember every time you call for customer service you'll heard **For quality purpose, this call might be recorded**.